-Syndicates are private investment vehicles led by experienced technology investors and financed by institutional investors and sophisticated angels.
-Indian investors can participate by applying to back a lead or lead a syndicate themselves.
+Syndicates and Angel Funds are private investment vehicles led by experienced technology investors and financed by institutional investors and sophisticated angels.
+Indian investors can participate through AngelList India by applying to join a syndicate, lead a syndicate, or raise an Angel Fund themselves.

 Access to top deals